 The residential component included guest lectures and interaction with stakeholders from the region.
 The rest of the course will be completed during the fall term back at Carleton.

 Students rotated through several field components during the week being introduced to various field methods.
 The broad areas of exploration centered around water quality, steam gauging, biodiversity, shoreline surveys, and interviews.

 Lead by Assistant Professor Derek Mueller, students were introduced to various field sampling methods in the analysis of water quality.
 These skills explored measurement of several different variables associated with water quality in Otty Lake in a manner that is broadly consistent with previous efforts by Conservation Authorities and other monitoring programs.
 The variables measured included secchi depth; temperature/conductivity/pH/dissolved oxygen with depth; water nutrients (total phosphorus, total nitrogen); plankton tows (and subsequent identification of species collected).

-Lead by PhD Candidate and Research Assistant Anna Crawford, students were introduced to three different ways of determining the velocity and discharge of streams/rivers.
+Lead by Field Assistant Justin Marshy, students were introduced to three different ways of determining the velocity and discharge of streams/rivers.
 Students were then challenged to compare these methods to each other and to available data online (Conservation Authorities/Environment Canada).

 Additionally students were encouraged to infer stream water quality by sampling for benthic invertebrates.
 This included the collection and identification of any benthic invertebrates in the field with further investigation back at the lab.
 Students were expected to report benthic invertebrate taxa and interpretations of water quality from their various findings.